Rajamanickam1999/Segment-Tree/README.md

 # Segment-Tree
-I have implemented Segment tree with lazy propagation.This is actually a super set of Range minimum query and sum on a given range .
+I have implemented Segment tree with lazy propagation.This is actually a super set of Range minimum query and sum on a given range.I have implemented both in c++ and python.